01248 602649 mail@realcar.co.uk

 1934 Rolls-Royce 20/25 Park Ward Brougham de Ville

 An appealingly unusual car, its design harking back to an earlier era, with faux canework, opera lamps, etc. It is, however, correct and as built, but benefitting from much attention, including restoration work in the USA many years ago, and continued attention in the UK since its return here in the 1970s.
 This work included an engine overhaul by Brunts of Silverdale, including new cylinder head and block, steering box rebuild, and more besides.
 Comes with a large, informative history file.
 The paintwork is in very good order, sharp and smart, as is the interior – brown leather to the front and cream to the rear, in both cases with matching carpets.
 Even the headlining is leather!
 The car features louvred bonnet and scuttle, Carl Zeiss headlights, Lucas ‘owl eye’ tail lights, twin tubular blade bumpers front and rear and a rear-mounted spare wheel.
-Running well, lovely all round and offered MoT tested until June 2025.
+Running well, lovely all round and offered freshly MoT tested.

 Chassis No. GMD36